llun/homebridge-wifipresence/readme.md

 `MAC ADDRESS1` is device wifi MAC for telling homebridge when this MAC is present, make the room occipied.
 It can have more than 1 MAC address.

-`file` is path to list of MAC address, currently default is `/var/lib/misc/presence.wifi` same as in [presence.sh](presence.sh) script.
+`presenceFile` is path to list of MAC address, currently default is `/var/lib/misc/presence.wifi` same as in [presence.sh](presence.sh) script.

 Run `presence.sh` file in router/access point to gathering devices MAC address from wifi interfaces.